bewniac/bewniac.github.io/_posts/2019-07-05-open-zero-trust.md

 This is a very brief explaination of zero trust networks.
 I will write a separate post for each and every component in a zero trust network.
 My goal is to define zero trust networks and how they could be implemented using open source tools and well-known technologies, as well as learning some new things along the way.

-### Table of Contents:
+### Table of Contents
 #### Concepts
-1. Policy
+1. Trust policy
+2. Trust score
-2. Authentication
+3. Authentication
-3. Authorization
+4. Authorization
+5. Single Sign-On
+6. Secure storage

 #### Components
 1. Inventory Database